 Mass211 and a certain United Way organization (the Organization) entered into an agreement effective July 1, 2014 through June 30, 2019.
-Mass211 is currently negotiating a new agreement with the Organization, and the old agreement will stay in effect until the new agreement is finalized.
-This agreement stated that the Organization is entitled to receive a management fee equal to the costs incurred to carry out the services required by Mass211's grants and contracts.
-The Organization incurred costs of approximately \$1,233,000 and \$1,826,000 for the years ended June 30, 2022 and 2021, respectively, which were billed to Mass211 and are reflected as operational service and management fees in the accompanying statements of activities and changes in net assets.
+Mass211 is currently negotiating a new agreement with the Organization.
+Under the terms of this agreement which remained in effect through June 30, 2022, the Organization was entitled to receive a management fee equal to the costs incurred to carry out the services required by Mass211's grants and contracts.
+Effective July 1, 2022, the Organization began charging a fee of approximately \$112,000 per month.
+Fees incurred for the years ended June 30, 2023 and 2022, which were billed to Mass211 and are reflected as operational service and management fees in the accompanying statements of activities and changes in net assets totaled \$1,342,708 and \$1,232,843, respectively.